nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 A front end developer is the bridge connecting the designer and the back end developer.
 A web designer creates visual design and layout of the website,  the web developer takes that design and vision from a static design to a fully working website that is online and available to the world.
 A back-end developer builts the underderlying architecture and functionality of the app around it.

 Almost all the elements that you see, and interact with on any website is a mixture of HTML, CSS, and JavaScript, which are all controlled by the browser.
-For example, if you’re using Google Chrome, Firefox or Safari, the browser is what translates all of the code in a manner for you to see and with which to interact, such as fonts, colors, drop-down menus, images, forms, etc.
+For example, if you’re using Google Chrome, Firefox or Safari, the browser is what translates all of the code in a manner for you to be able to see, and interact with.
+Such as fonts, colors, drop-down menus, images, forms, etc.

 ### What tools do I need?